yec/sliderfield/README.txt

 FEATURES
 ============

-- Simple field Widgets that adds slider to integer fields
+- A widget that adds slider to numeric fields
 - Group sliding : by using it one can connect several sliders, the result is by changing one slider the others sliders linked to it will also change.
 There are several group types that indicate how the other sliders change.
 Look for "group"